Fugitive Snowden to seek temporary asylum in Russia

 Meeting rights activists summoned to Sheremetyevo airport to hear him break weeks of silence, he assailed Western nations he said had prevented him getting to Latin America and said he hoped to stay in Russia until he has "safe passage" there.

-The U.S. State Department repeated its call on Russia to send Snowden to the United States, saying granting the American fugitive asylum would "raise concerns" and criticizing Moscow for giving a "propaganda platform".
+The U.S. State Department repeated its call on Russia to send Snowden to the United States, saying granting the American fugitive asylum would "raise concerns" and criticising Moscow for giving a "propaganda platform".

 The White House said President Barack Obama would speak to Russian President Vladimir Putin later on Friday.